ManticoreGamesInc/platform-documentation/src/references/custom_properties.md

 3. Click on the data type the value of the custom property will contain.
 4. Type the name the custom property will be referred by.
 5. Edit the value of the custom property as needed.
-6. Add tooltip if needed.
-This can be used to explain what the custom property is for.

 ![Properties Window](../img/CustomProperties/PropertiesWindow.png)